syncfusion-content/flutter-docs/Flutter/maps/shape-colors.md

 ## Equal color mapping

-You can apply color to the shape by comparing a value that returns from the `shapeColorValueMapper` with the `MapColorMapper.value`.
+You can apply color to the shape by comparing a value that returns from the `MapShapeLayerDelegate.shapeColorValueMapper` with the `MapColorMapper.value`.
 For the matched values, the `MapColorMapper.color` will be applied to the respective shapes.

 {% tabs %}
 {% highlight Dart %}